 How Indian creative sector can enhance the Soft Power (can change to ‘The Solution’)

 India could consider setting up an Indian Cultural Services (ICS) – a cultural cadre which has high-profile career strategists recruited, trained and developed to nurture creativity with a global perspective.

-Like UK’s successful ‘The GREAT Britain’ campaign, India also needs to invest in a strategic creative project in coordination with its various Government departments (including education, tourism and culture, commerce and industry, overseas affairs, Ministry of Human Resources, Department of Science and Technology, etc.) and launch a unified cohesive pitch of ‘Image India’.
+Like UK’s successful ‘The GREAT Britain’ campaign, India needs to invest in a strategic creative project in coordination with its various Government departments.
+This includes education, tourism and culture, commerce and industry, overseas affairs, Ministry of Human Resources, Department of Science and Technology, etc. India also needs to launch a unified cohesive pitch of ‘Image India’.

-Priority needs to be given to develop a SWOT analysis and we also have to be honest in dealing with our weaknesses.
+Priority needs to be given to develop a SWOT analysis.
+Moreover, we have to be honest in dealing with our weaknesses.
 Be SMART in celebrating our strengths and turn our threats into opportunities.
 Ensure awareness and empathy with what already exists in India and monitor global trends and competitions from other countries.
-At a time, when on one hand Pakistani leadership is a direct outcome of its ultimate soft power – Cricket, and on the other hand Chinese Government is investing billions of dollars to enhance its own soft power; India must raise the bar.
+At a time, when on the one hand, Pakistani leadership is a direct outcome of its ultimate soft power – Cricket, and on the other, Chinese Government is investing billions of dollars to enhance its own soft power; India must raise the bar.

 Make an effort to establish partnerships with relevant players by utilising our existing resources better.
 ICCR and the Cultural Ministry could work together with private and public collaborations to promote one holistic ‘Image India’.